Persecution of transgender people under the second Trump administration: State-level actions

 Also in August 2025, Alaskan republican Matt Heilala introduced a draft to the Alaska State Medical Board that would discipline any medical providers in the states that are providing gender-affirming care for youth.
 The board unanimously approved the proposal on August 22, 2025 without public input on the proposal.
 Heilala announced his immediate resignation following the conclusion of the meeting, and announced his plan to run for Governor of Alaska at the next election.
-In response, Tom Pittman, executive director of Anchorage-based advocacy and health care organization Identity Inc said that "nearly 700 Alaska medical professionals have signed an open letter opposing the changes being considered by the board."
+In response, Tom Pittman, executive director of Anchorage-based advocacy and health care organization Identity Inc, said that "nearly 700 Alaska medical professionals have signed an open letter opposing the changes being considered by the board."

 In September 2025, Republican representative Josh Schriver introduced House Bill 4938 in Michigan.
 The "Anticorruption of Public Morals Act" seeks to ban pornography, virtual private networks, and depictions of transgender people online.

+In early 2026 bills were also introduced or progressed that targeted transgender people in the state legislatures of Idaho, Oklahoma, and Utah.

+In February 2026, Kansas passed a bill that contained both a bathroom ban with a private right of action for publicly-funded facilities and a ban on gender self-identification on state-issued identity documents such as driver's licenses.
+Many people who were flagged as potentially transgender in the government system were informed on February 25 that their ID and driver's licenses would become invalid the next day, without any grace period, so even driving to the Division of Vehicles office to apply for a new license could result in a $1,000 fine and 6 months in jail.

 Dehumanization, scapegoating and misinformation

+Trump has repeatedly characterized transgender people as a societal menace, a corrupt elite, and a threat to children.
 Scholars and extremism experts have warned that the Trump administration's sustained targeting of transgender people—a group comprising less than 1% of the U.S. population—resembles authoritarian strategies that single out a vulnerable minority in order to consolidate power.
 Analysts have pointed to historical parallels, such as the Nazi destruction of the Institute for Sexual Research in 1933, where attacks on a visible queer institution were used to galvanize support for broader repression.